ExtendScript/extendscriptr/README.md

 Extendscriptr doesn't use an existing full-stack polyfills like `babel-polyfill`, `es5-shim` or `shim.js` as they are intended for the browser and don't work well in adobe applications.

 ## Prerequisites
-This tool currently needs npm version 3.x or higher due to the flattend folder strcture.
+This tool currently needs npm version 3.x or higher due to the flattened folder structure.

 ## Usage
-We recommend using it as a local dependency
+We recommend using it as a local dependency\*

 - `npm install extendscriptr --save-dev`
 - `./node_modules/.bin/extendscriptr --script src/scripts/helloWorld.js --output dist/helloWord.js`
-- open the outputed file with ExtendScript Toolkit OR place your script in the relevant application script folder
+- open the outputted file with ExtendScript Toolkit OR place your script in the relevant application script folder
 - run it

+\* a _global install is currently not working due to the fact that ExtendScript is missing to many functions.
+See [this issue](https://github.com/ExtendScript/extendscriptr/issues/22)_

 ## Authors/Contributors
 - Lucas Vogel [@vogelino](https://github.com/vogelino)